ZandraFagernas/bone_decontamination/README.md

 - bleach_PEAKS/bleach_fdr1: spider.proteins.csv and spider.protein-peptides.csv
 - original_PEAKS/original_fdr1: spider.proteins.csv and spider.protein-peptides.csv

+Once downloaded, ensure that these files are kept in separate folders, keeping the same folder structure and naming as they have on PRIDE.
+This is necessary as all MaxQuant/PEAKS output files have the same names by default, and will help you smoothly run the code without needing to edit and rename everything.
+Place all these folder in the same place as you have saved the Rmd files and the data-folder.

 **Software**

 The code was built using R v.4.3.0 (R Core Team, 2023).